Use tab to autocomplete commands in the command line

 Most Linux and Unix users

-Depending on your variant of Linux or Unix and if you're remotely connecting to a Linux box, how the Tab key is used for autocomplete can change.
+Depending on your variant of Linux or Unix and if you're remotely connecting to a Linux box changes how the Tab key autocompletes.
 However, below is a general run down on how this is commonly used in Linux.
 At the prompt in your home directory, type the command below.

 Assuming your home directory has "public_ftp," "public_html," or another file or directory that begins with "p," you are shown all available files and directories.
-If you continue to type the next letter available, for example, "cd pu," the command will complete the remaining of the file name or directory up to the point there is no conflict.
+If you continue to type the next letter available, for example, "cd pu," completes the remaining of the file name or directory up to the point there's no conflict.
 If you had both directories mentioned earlier in the current directory, it would autocomplete up to "public_" because there are two directories beginning with "public_".
-Pressing the Tab key again shows you the remaining available files beginning with "public_".
+Pressing the Tab again shows you the remaining available files beginning with "public_".
 If you wanted to type "public_html," add a "h" and press Tab to complete the directory name.